libretro/docs/docs/development/retroarch/compilation/osx.md

 This compilation guide will teach you how to build RetroArch for macOS/OSX.

-The following versions of the operating system are supported:
+All versions of the operating system since 10.5 are supported.
+RetroArch can work on PPC, Intel, and ARM processor-powered Macs.

-- OSX 10.5    (Leopard)
-- OSX 10.6    (Snow Leopard)
-- OSX 10.7    (Lion)
-- OSX 10.8    (Mountain Lion)
-- OSX 10.9    (Mavericks)
-- OSX 10.10   (Yosemite)
-- OSX 10.11   (El Capitan)
-- macOS 10.12 (Sierra)
-- macOS 10.13 (High Sierra)
-- macOS 10.14 (Mojave)
-- macOS 10.15 (Catalina)
-- macOS 11    (Big Sur)
-- macOS 12    (Monterey)
-- macOS 13    (Ventura)

-RetroArch can work on:

-- 32bit PPC   processor-powered Macs
-- 64bit PPC   processor-powered Macs
-- 32bit Intel processor-powered Macs
-- 64bit Intel processor-powered Macs
-- 64bit ARM   processor-powered Macs

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/fPO-9jescmo" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>